v2.0.3-24

 • Independent Connections: Each presenter establishes separate peer-to-peer connections to all hosts

-• Graceful Failover: When one host disconnects, presenters maintain connections to remaining hosts
+• Graceful Failover: When one host disconnects, presenters maintain connections to remaining hosts and a Secondary is promoted to Primary

 • Screen Share Per Host: Each host can stream independently; presenters see all available streams